 Information for businesses with an electronic filing exemption

 If you have a waiver and file sales tax by paper, you will no longer have to fill out multiple schedules.
-The new ST-1 form consolidates those schedules into one table.
+The ST-1 form consolidates those schedules into one table.